rammmukul/Wiktionary-Lookup-addon/readme.md

 Using this add-on you can select a word or phrase on a web page to view it's definition/meaning.You can either...

 1) Double click a word
 2) Click and drag to select a phrase
+3) Double tap on touch devices

 Or click on the add-on icon in tool bar to enter a word manually.